Thermal power plant of Vouvry: Main building

 The plant's principal edifice encompasses all the energy generation infrastructure, including the boilers, the machine room, and the control room.
 The concrete foundation slab is connected between the different parts of the building.
 The two alternators are placed on a concrete slab measuring 35 meters by 13 meters with a thickness of 3.2 meters at a height of 9 meters, supported by 160 anti-vibration springs.
 With the machines, this slab weighs nearly 2,800 tons.

 The dimensions of the disparate rooms allow the primary structure to be discerned from Bex to Vevey.
 The two boilers are 45 meters in height, 33 meters in length, and 27 meters in width, while the machine room is 105 meters in length, 30 meters in width, and 24 meters in height.
 The construction of the building's frame involved the use of 2,200 tons of steel, with an additional 50 tons of powder-coated aluminum sheets applied to the exterior.
 These sheets, with a thickness ranging from 0.7 to 1 millimeter, exhibited varying profiles depending on the location, including sinusoidal, triangular, and trapezoidal designs.
 An additional frame termed the "hood" encircles the boiler and its frame, protecting it from wind and precipitation.
 Contact points between the boiler frames and their hoods are constructed with flexible elements that accommodate deformation.

 The chimney, 120 meters in height, is conical in shape, with an external diameter of 8.5 meters at the base and 5.9 meters at the summit.
 It is supported by a reinforced concrete disk 16 meters in diameter and 2.2 meters in width.
 Its design allows for the expulsion of fumes between 115 and 155 °C.

 The operational building, situated adjacent to the main building, serves as the administrative hub of the facility.
-Its five-story structure is composed of 350 tons of steel and boasts reinforced concrete floors poured on-site.
+Its five-story structure is composed of 350 tons of steel and has reinforced concrete floors poured on-site.
 The blue coloration of select portions of the building was deliberately chosen to contrast with the surrounding natural environment and to accentuate the plant's silhouette against the sky.